Kellogg's: Is it time to scoop up the stock?

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-I guess everyone knows Kellogg's because of their cereals but they also have other well-known brands that can be labelled convenience food such as Pringles, Pop-Tarts and Cheez-It, which are brands that most people people know.
-The company's headquarter is located in Michigan, United States but they have corporate offices around the world.
-It was founded in 1906, meaning that is has more than 100 years of history and have operated in all sorts of macroeconomic environments.
-I believe that Kellogg's has a large brand moat.
-I mean try to ask anyone around the world to mention one cereal company, and I guess the chances are pretty high that they would mention Kellogg's.
+I suppose most people are familiar with Kellogg's because of their cereals, but they also have other popular brands that fall under the category of convenience food.
+These include Pringles, Pop-Tarts, and Cheez-It, which are well-known brands.
+The company headquarters are in Michigan, United States, but they also have corporate offices located around the world.
+It was founded in 1906, meaning that it has more than 100 years of history and has operated in all sorts of macroeconomic environments.
+I believe that Kellogg's has a strong brand moat.
+Kellogg's is likely to be mentioned if youask anyone around the world to name a cereal company.
 Besides producing cereals and snacks, they have also launched their plant-based meat called Incogmeato.
-While you either like the name or not, I do find it interesting that they have entered sector, even though I haven't tried the product myself.
-Plant-based protein is obviously a sector with a lot of competition but I like that Kellogg's doesn't use GMO soy in any of their Incogmeato products.
+While you may either like the name or not, I find it interesting that they have entered the sector, even though I haven't tried the product myself.
+Plant-based protein is undoubtedly a highly competitive industry, but what I appreciate about Kellogg's is that they do not use genetically modified soy in any of their Incogmeato products.
 It should be mentioned that Kellogg's expects to spin off its North American Cereal division into its own company later this year.
 Thus, Kellogg's will become a different company later this year.

-We now have determined that Kellogg's has strong brand moat.
-And we have faith in the the management.
-Now let us look into the big five numbers in order to see, if Kellogg's does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+I believe that Kellogg's has a strong brand moat.
+And we have faith in the management.
+Now let us investigate the numbers to see if Kellogg's lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
-Doing the calculation on Kellogg's, I can see that Kellogg's has 5,39 years earnings in debt.
-It is a bit higher than we would like but it isn't alarming.
-However, it is something you will need to monitor if investing in Kellogg's.
+Another important aspect to investigate is the level of debt, specifically whether a business has a manageable debt that can be paid off within a period of 3 years.
+We do this by dividing the total long-term debt by earnings.
+Doing the calculation on Kellogg's, I can see that Kellogg's has 5,54 years of earnings in debt.
+It is slightly higher than our preference, and although it may not be alarming, it is something that would make me uncomfortable if I invested in Kellogg's.
 It is a factor that I would need to monitor closely.

-Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 1.986 The Capital Expenditures was 505.
-I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I wasn't able to find it though, so as a rule of thump, you expect 70% of the capital expenditures to be used on maintenance, meaning we will use 353,5 in our further calculations.
-The Tax Provision was 323.
-We have 340,36 outstanding shares.
-Hence, the calculation will be like this:(1.986 - 353,5 + 323) / 340,36 x 10 = $57,45 in TEN CAP price.
+Our second way to calculate a buy price is the Ten Cap price, which is also explained at "MY STRATEGY".
+To do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
+The operating cash flow last year was 1.651 The capital expenditures were 488.
+I tried to look through their annual reportto see how much of the capital expenditures were used on maintenance.
+I couldn't find it, though.
+As a rule of thumb, you can expect 70% of the capital expenditures to be used for maintenance.
+This means that we will use 341,6 in our further calculations.
+The tax provision was 244.
+We have 341,8 outstanding shares.
+Hence, the calculation will be as follows:(1.651 - 341,6 + 244) / 341,8 x 10 = $45,45 in Ten Cap price.

-The last calculation is the PAY BACK TIME.
+The last calculation is the Payback Time.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 2,74 and a growth rate of 4%, if you want your purchase back in 8 years, the PAYBACK TIME price is $26,26.
+With Kellogg's Free Cash Flow Per Share at 3,41 and a growth rate of 4%, if you want to recoup your investment in 8 years, the Payback Time price is $32,68.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Helping Rhinos.
 The organization is doing a great job in preserving and protecting rhinos, and is an organization I donate to myself.
 If you have enjoyed the analysis and want some good karma, I hope that you will donate a little to these wonderful animals through Helping Rhinos here.
 Even a little will make a huge difference to save these wonderful animals.
 Thank you.